-Lord, you will definitely adore this easy peasy peasy prawn spaghetti soaking in loads of gooey homemade bisque sauce!
+Lord, I am sure that you will definitely love this easy peasy prawn spaghetti soaking in loads of that gooey creamy homemade bisque sauce!

 Are you fond of that strong prawn flavor?
 That flavor that you can find in prawn heads for instance.
 Yes?
 Then I have some good news for you!

-Because today you will show you something very important: never throw away those fresh prawn heads!
-For this prawn spaghetti I will teach you how to make a delicious creamy prawn bisque sauce out of them.
+Because today I will show you something very important: never throw away those fresh prawn heads!
+For this prawn spaghetti I will tell you how to make a delicious creamy prawn bisque sauce out of them.